tim-smart/effect-io-ai/effect/Effect-filterOrElse.md

 # filterOrElse

-Filters the specified effect with the provided function returning the value of the effect if it is successful, otherwise returns the value of `orElse`.
+Filters an effect, providing an alternative effect if the predicate fails.

+**Details**

+This function applies a predicate to the result of an effect.
+If the predicate evaluates to `false`, it executes the `orElse` effect instead.
+The `orElse` effect can produce an alternative value or perform additional computations.

 To import and use `filterOrElse` from the "Effect" module: